 “Authority” means the .za Domain Name Authority, incorporated in terms of section 59 of the Electronic Communications and Transactions Act 25 of 2002.

-“Code of Practice” means an industry code of practice, the development of which will be facilitated by the Registry, which together with the Published Policies, regulates or will regulate the practices of participants in a Namespace towards other participants, and/or towards consumers thereof.
+“Code of Practice” means one or more charters, policies, standards, regulations or the like which regulate or will regulate the practices of participants in a Namespace towards other participants, and/or towards consumers thereof.

 “Commencement Date” means the date described in clause 4.1.